syncfusion-content/maui-docs/MAUI/TabView/Customize-Tab-bar.md

 The height of the tab bar can be customized by setting the `TabBarHeight` property.
 The default height is 48.

-N> It is recommended to set the TabBarHeight as 72 while displaying image and text with ImagePosition as either Top or Bottom.
+N> It is recommended to set the TabBarHeight as 72 while displaying the image and text with ImagePosition as either top or bottom.

 ## Customize the background

-The tab bar background can be customized using the `TabBarBackground` property which is of type `Brush`.
+The tab bar background can be customized using the `TabBarBackground` property, which is of type `Brush`.

-## Indicator Placement
+## Indicator placement

-The .NET MAUI Tab View provides three options that determine how selection indicator aligns relative to the tab header item.
+The .NET MAUI Tab View provides three options for determining how selection indicator aligns relative to the tab header item.
 The options are top, bottom, and fill.
 This can be done by setting the `IndicatorPlacement` property of SfTabView.

 ### Top